+Hello, friends.
 Do you ever feel like the gears in your brain get stuck?
-Seriously, I have been trying to put words to paper for four solid days and I haven’t been able to get past ‘hello’!
+Seriously, I have been trying to put words to paper for four solid days, and I haven’t been able to get past ‘hello’!
 Maybe it has something to do with the elephant sitting on my left sinus cavity.
-Anyway, if today’s post stinks, you will know why! 😀
+Anyway, if today’s post stinks, you’ll know why. 😀

 Today we’re going to take a quick look at the oldest surviving building in Edinburgh.
 This is St. Margaret’s Chapel, located at Edinburgh Castle.

-This amazing old structure was built by King David I of Scotland nearly 900 years ago – sometime around 1130.
+King David I of Scotland built St. Margaret’s Chapel nearly 900 years ago – sometime around 1130.
 David dedicated the chapel to his mother, Queen Margaret, who died at the castle in 1093.

 In 1251, Pope Innocent IV canonized the Queen.
 Queen Margaret of Scotland was now Saint Margaret of Scotland.

 Additional restorations took place in the early twentieth century, with stained glass windows added in 1922.
 Today the beautiful little chapel is owned by Historic Scotland and cared for by the St. Margaret’s Chapel Guild – a group of Scottish ladies who are all named Margaret.
-I love that so much!
+I love that!
 The Margarets ensure that the chapel has a welcoming display of fresh flowers at all times.

 Have a wonderful week.
 See you soon.